availproject/docs/docs/Running Avail/avail-validator.md

-### 2. Insert keys in the node’s key store for Controller account and Generate session key for the node
+### 2. Insert keys in the node’s key store for Controller account and generate session key for the node

-Open another command line session, navigate to the `avail` directory and then run the following command:
+Open another command line session, navigate to the `avail` directory and then run following command:

 ```bash
 *[ec2-user@ip-171-32-14-198 avail]$./target/release/data-avail key insert --base-path /tmp/Testnet --chain avail-testnet-raw-chain-spec.json --scheme Sr25519 --suri* 0x13ffxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxd7cf8292f3  *--password-interactive --key-type babe*
 ```

-This command inserts key for [BABE](https://wiki.polkadot.network/docs/learn-consensus#block-production-babe) (the block production mechanism) in the key store.
-The argument `--suri` specifies the secret seed used to generate the SS58 address and public key for the Controller account.
+This command inserts key for [BABE](https://wiki.polkadot.network/docs/learn-consensus#block-production-babe) (the block production mechanism) in the key store of the validator node.
+Argument `--suri` specifies the secret seed used to generate SS58 address and public key for the Controller account.
 You may use it in “quotes” in its mnemonic form, or the way shown above as a raw seed.

 The JSON file of your Controller account has this raw seed as the `genesisHash`.

-Like this insert the key for the grandpa, imon and audi pallets used in the Avail node.
+Like this, insert the key for the grandpa, imon and audi pallets used in the Avail node.
 For that, the above command should be **repeated for each pair of key type and scheme** shown in the following table:

 | Key type | Scheme    |
 | -------- | --------- |